Dashboard Account Lock Out

 For admin users with Network permissions:

-- Navigate to Configure > Alerts & administration/Network-wide settings
+- Navigate to Network-wide > Configure > Administration

 - Click the Unlock button next to the admin with the locked account

-If no other administrators of equal/greater access exist, please contact Cisco Meraki Support.
-For security purposes, Support may need to validate your identity before taking action.
+If no other administrators of equal/greater access exist, please contact Cisco Meraki Support Operations team.
+For security purposes, they may need to validate your identity before taking action.

-If two-factor authentication is enabled on the account, Support will not be able to bypass the additional security; two-factor authentication needs to be disabled before the account can be unlocked.
+If two-factor authentication is enabled on the account, Support operations team will not be able to bypass the additional security; two-factor authentication needs to be disabled before the account can be unlocked.

 Recovering Access to Accounts Protected by Login IP Range Restrictions

 Login IP range restrictions are an important security mechanism, and cannot be disabled or modified by Cisco Meraki without positively identifying the account owner.
-Login IP range restrictions should be configured with caution, as the only way to regain access to a Dashboard Organization from an IP not in the configured range is as shown below:
+Login IP range restrictions should be configured with caution.
+We recommend trying to regain access by reaching out to the ISP provider and requesting to have the IP address restored to the previous one.
+If you're able to access Dashboard you can add/change the new IP at Organization > Configure > Settings > Security > Login IP ranges.
+Otherwise, the only way to regain access to a Dashboard Organization from an IP not in the configured range is as shown below:

 Open a case by emailing email@example.com.